‘I’m an American’: Deported adoptee struggles in Brazil

 Applying for citizenship based on eligibility as a green-card holder was also out: When he was 21, Schreiner was convicted of statutory rape for having sex with a 14-year-old.

 After spending nearly eight years in prison in Nebraska, Schreiner got his life together.
-He moved to Arizona, started pool-cleaning and carpenter businesses and developed a close relationship with Jason Young, a pastor at Heritage Baptist Church in Goodyear, a Phoenix suburb.
+He moved to Arizona and started pool-cleaning and carpenter businesses.

-"He was working, getting acclimated to life after prison.
-Then I get a call one day that he was in prison again, this time through ICE," said Young, referring to Immigration and Customs Enforcement.
-"I was like, 'Are you kidding me?'"
+"He was working, getting acclimated to life after prison," said Jason Young, a pastor at Heritage Baptist Church in a Phoenix suburb, with whom Schreiner developed a close relationship.

 IMMIGRANT DETENTION